TiWa007/REST-APIs-for-game-match/README.md

 API for deleting:
 + Attempt to delete an entity that does not exist: Throws `InvalidRequestException`.
-+ Cascade policy: When a parent entity is deleted, entities that have referential integrity with the deleted entity should also be deleted.
++ Cascade policy: When a parent entity is deleted, entities that have with the deleted entity should also be deleted.

 API usage was documented using ``Swagger 3`` and the document is available at http://localhost:8080/swagger-ui/#/ when the server is running.